pytorch/captum/docs/algorithms.md

 Below is a short summary of the various methods currently implemented for primary, layer, and neuron attribution within Captum, as well as noise tunnel, which can be used to smooth the results of any attribution method.

 Beside attribution algorithms Captum also offers metrics to estimate the trustworthiness of the explanations and model predictions.
-Currently we offer infidelity and maximum sensitivity metrics that help us to estimate the goodness of explanations from two different angles.
+Currently we offer infidelity and sensitivity metrics that help us to estimate the goodness of explanations.

 ## Primary Attribution
 ### Integrated Gradients